 Any withdrawal from a course that occurs on the first day of the course or after, is considered to be a course withdrawal.
-Students must officially withdraw from a course by completing a withdraw form sent to them by the Online Student Services team.
+Students must officially withdraw from a course by completing a withdraw form sent to them by the Online Student Success team.
 A course withdrawal will result in a grade of “W” (withdrawal) until the end of the business day on the Wednesday prior to the last week of class.
 Course withdrawal will result in a grade of “F” (failing) after the Wednesday prior to the last week of class.
 No grades of “I” (incomplete) will be permitted.
-A withdrawal grade for the course will appear on the transcript.
-There are no tuition refunds once a course begins.
-Please reference the refund Tuition Schedule in the catalog.
-All course fees will be the responsibility of the student requesting the withdrawal, according to the ACU Online course refund policy in place for the last day of participation.
+A “W” (withdrawal) grade for the course will appear on the transcript.
+Please reference the tuition refund schedule in the catalog.

 II.
 Withdrawing or Canceling from the University

 Those of us who work on this campus are always sorry to see a student leave ACU.
 Our goal, from the time a student begins school, is to ensure he/she graduates from ACU.
 We know that there are many reasons why students leave, some unpreventable, but hope that you will allow us the opportunity to help you if we can.
 If you are unsure where to get the assistance you need, please contact Wildcat Central at 325.674.2300